Customer Service Policy Statement:

 We are committed to serving people with disabilities who use assistive devices to obtain, use or benefit from our goods and services.
 We will ensure that our staff is trained and familiar with various assistive devices that may be used by customers with disabilities while accessing our goods or services.

-We will also ensure that our staff knows how to use the following assistive devices available on our premises for customers:
+Also ensuring that our staff knows how to use the following assistive devices available on our premises for customers:

 Shipboard and shore-based elevators and manual wheelchairs located at the Terminals and aboard ship.